ChasinSpin/astrid/docs/PowerSupply.md

 We particularly like the batteries made by Dakota and we own a few due to the exceptional cold-weather performance and warranty.

+Avoid the TalentCell and other power banks other than the ones listed below, often they have mediocre batteries and converters that can't keep up with the current / voltage required by Astrid and aren't the specifications they list.

 If traveling by air with Lithium batteries, be aware that there are regulations depending on the size of the battery, and you should verify with your airline before travel.

 For example, the [TSA guidelines](https://www.tsa.gov/travel/security-screening/whatcanibring/all?combine=batteries&page=1#:~:text=Lithium%20batteries%20with%20100%20watt%20hours%20or%20less%20in%20a%20device&text=Spare%20(uninstalled)%20lithium%20ion%20and,in%20carry%2Don%20baggage%20only)